Colin Turkington: World Touring Car Championship

 In 2010, Turkington competed in three rounds of the 2010 World Touring Car Championship series (WTCC) driving a BMW for WSR at Algarve, Brands Hatch and Brno.
-At Brands Hatch, he was the top BMW on the grid in 4th, eventually finishing 3rd in race one and 5th in race two, comfortably winning the Independents' class in both races.
-With additional points awarded to an Independent driver finishing in the top ten positions overall, Turkington moved into second place in the Independents' championship, despite having only competed in two meetings at that point.
+At Brands Hatch, he was the top BMW on the grid in fourth, eventually finishing third in race one and fifth in race two, comfortably winning the Independents' class in both races.
+With additional points awarded to an Independent driver finishing in the top-ten positions overall, Turkington moved into second place in the Independents' championship, despite having only competed in two meetings at that point.
 On 1 August 2010, the WTCC altered their regulations which effectively stopped Turkington being classed as an Independent.

 In October 2010, it was announced that Turkington and WSR would compete in the final two rounds of the WTCC in Japan and Macau.
 He took his first WTCC win in Japan after Augusto Farfus and Andy Priaulx were disqualified.

 In July 2011, Turkington competed in three more WTCC rounds for Wiechers-Sport.

 On 26 October 2012, Turkington announced that he would again be racing in the WTCC at China for the WSR-run Team Aviva-Cofco.
 Turkington drove the spare RML Group Chevrolet Cruze 1.6t.
-He qualified 5th on the grid, but first-lap incidents in both races meant he had to recover from near the back of the field twice.
+He qualified fifth on the grid, but first-lap incidents in both races meant he had to recover from near the back of the field twice.
 His efforts were rewarded with two points finishes.

 Scandinavian Touring Car Championship

 For 2011, Turkington drove a BMW 320si in the Scandinavian Touring Car Championship for Flash Engineering, as teammate of Jan Nilsson.
-Turkington scored five podium finishes in 18 races but no wins, and finished 5th in the Drivers' Championship.
+Turkington scored five podium finishes in 18 races but no wins, and finished fifth in the Drivers' Championship.

+British GT Championship

+On 20 February 2026, it was announced that Turkington would be competing full time in the GT4 Pro-Am category of the 2026 British GT Championship, sharing a BMW M4 GT4 EVO with 3 time FIA European Historic Rally champion Ernie Graham.
+The car will be run by West Surrey Racing, with the team making their debut in GT racing in the process.